JacksonCampolattaro/dgcnn-replication/README.md

 [KeOps](https://www.kernel-operations.io/keops/index.html) has large performance benefits for 3d KNN search, but this advantage is smaller in higher dimensions, such as those found in the later layers of DGCNN.
-Because the KNN search accounts for >45% of runtime, this can still produce a useful reduction in runtim per epoch:
+Because the KNN search accounts for >45% of runtime, this can still produce a useful reduction in runtime per epoch:

 | KNN Implementation | Time per Epoch (s) |
 |-------------------:|:------------------:|